 Though I had tried (read: reluctantly accompanied someone to) a few yoga classes over the years, my real yoga journey began in 2011.
 I was looking ahead to a year-long sabbatical in 2012, stepping away from the daily work as a Counsellor I had been doing for twenty years, and had the notion that I should start making some moves to be in a strong state of physical and mental health before sabbatical.
 That way I could make the most of the time I had been so fortunate to be given by my employer rather than spend the first few months re-tuning.

 There was a “boutique” yoga studio near where I was living in Bronte, and I liked the idea of being able to walk to yoga, and I liked the idea of it being small and personal (no class was larger than 10 students!).
 But, beyond that, I really didn’t know much of what yoga was about or what I was getting myself into.
-Or that, 6 years down the road, I would find myself perched in the air atop my instructor’s feet in a yoga teacher training class.
+Or that, 6 years down the road, I would find myself perched in the air atop my instructor’s feet in a yoga teacher training class LOL!

 Yoga is one of those experiences that isn’t the same for any two people.
 You make it what you need it to be, what you want it to be.
 And it also makes you.
 Get into a regular yoga practice and it will poke you and prod you.
 And likely intrigue you enough to keep wanting to continue along the path… perhaps similar to cooking or arts or music for people.